Over the past couple of years, our extended family has lost several members.

 If you know me at all, you know that I love to tell stories from my own past.
 I love recalling and sharing the great memories and lessons I learned along my life path.
 I didn’t think my life had been all that remarkable, but have been told otherwise so who knows?
 It must depend on personal perspective.
 Regardless, I do love telling a story in a way that we can all share a laugh.

 Now I’m grown, married and have grown kids of my own.
 A while back, when talking to my daughter about these family deaths and the stories I was hearing, she challenged me to record my own stories so they don’t get lost like so many others we were watching drift out of reach.
 She thought my stories were fun to retell and did not want to see them lost.

-I hope you’ll read, enjoy and share my stories.
-I hope you find at least a good laughs in each one.
 I also hope you can see yourself in a few.
 If we’re not already friends, well – we should fix that.
 Under a different menu selection, you’ll find a “Contact Me” selection.
 You can take it from there I think.